I may receive commissions from purchases made through links in this article. Full Disclosure

 9s when average: are more fearful of conflict and thus are accommodating and tend to say “yes” more than they truly would like.
 They tend to give everything equal priority and thus can not accomplish things in the needed order.
 May minimize problems and tune out reality.

 9s when unhealthy: can feel incapable of dealing with issues and may become neglectful of themselves and others.
-They can become procrastinators and loose their ability to concentrate on tasks.
-May loose their ability to know themselves and lose their ability to function.
+They can become procrastinators and lose their ability to concentrate on tasks.
+May lose their ability to know themselves and lose their ability to function.